Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: System Model, Problem Formulation, and Methodology

+where $\beta$ controls the strength of the KL regularization.
+The full fine-tuning objective additionally includes value-function regression and entropy regularization:

-where $V_\theta(s_t)$ is the value function estimate, $\hat R_t$ is the return, $\mathcal{H}(\cdot)$ denotes policy entropy, and $c_v, c_e$ are weighting coefficients.
-Fine-tuning is performed over a few minibatch epochs to exploit PPO’s sample efficiency without violating the trust region as shown in Figure \ref{fig:placeholder}.
+Here, $V_\theta(s_t)$ denotes the value-function estimate, $\hat R_t$ the empirical return, $\mathcal{H}(\cdot)$ the policy entropy, and $c_v, c_e$ are weighting coefficients.
+Fine-tuning is performed for a small number of minibatch epochs, yielding efficient first-order refinement while maintaining proximity to the TRPO trust region, as summarized in Algorithm~\ref{alg:trpo_ppo_kl}.

+\begin{remark} From Algorithm~\ref{alg:trpo_ppo_kl}, PP0 with KL divergence penalty is a soft trust region that does not use the hard KL constraints.
+Rather, it uses the KL penalty to ensure early stopping when KL is greater than the target KL.
+We use the TRPO with the hard KL divergence constraint for a few iteration to obtain an estimate of the KL divergence value, which is used to initialize the PPO with KL divergence penalty to provide a warm-start needed for the model to escape local optima whiles navigating the Waddington landscape. \end{remark}